Terms & Guidelines

 You are free to use the Dribbble API for commercial use, provided that you abide by these terms and do not build an application or business that attempts to harm, compete with or replace Dribbble, our website, or our services.

 Many designers use their Dribbble profile as a portfolio of sorts.
-Additionally, we plan to offer a portfolio service called Playbook in the near future.
+Additionally, we offer a portfolio service called Playbook.
 Having said that, while a portfolio service may compete with our own offerings, our members own their work and if they wish to display it using a website or service that uses the API, that is their right.

 A website or service may publish member profiles or portfolios containing Dribbble data with the restriction that a member must authorize the use of their data via OAuth.
 Your site or service may not create or display a profile or portfolio for a member without their authorization.